tgfrerer/openFrameworks/libs/openFrameworks/vk/README.md

 together some of these building blocks, and then, replacing some of these blocks (the ones that actually make a difference in speed, usability or aesthetics) with customised elements.

 Generators should exist for a whide range of common Vulkan objects which are ready to be used together or not at all if need be.
-Using these generators we can create a default renderer environment, the Context, which may function as a starting point for exploration.
+Using these generators we can create a default renderer environment, the Context, which can be a starting point for exploration.

 Advanced users will probably want to write their own scene graphs, renderer addons etc. Great!
 We should make sure that this is possible.

-So that the basic elements and helper methods inside openFrameworks/vk have maximum compatiblity with:

-1. each other,
-2. the Vulkan Api, and
-3. possible 3rd party middleware libraries,

-any function returns and parameters aim to be *undecorated* Vulkan API types.
-Think of it as a C-style API.
-It's not super pretty and clever, but it's bound to work everywhere.
-And Dijkstra might be happy.

-This implies that the openFrameworks Vulkan middle layer will aim not to produce objects within shared pointers or even to encapsulate Vulkan objects with "helper" classes if it can be avoided.

-That said, `of::vk::Context`, an environment to simulate immediate mode rendering aims to follow best practices learned from research into game engines and advice from presentations given by Vulkan driver writers.

 ----------------------------------------------------------------------